 The approximate number 29 million will in this chapter serve as a synecdoche for big data in several ways.
 The number, a count of all the repositories on Github in late 2015, is a small part standing in for the whole.
 On the one hand, Github as a platform used by millions of people is a typical setting open to, affected and shaped by big data practices.
-On the other hand, what happens on Github -- coding, software development, configuration, modification and transformation of information infrastructures -- is very much shapes big data practices.
-Crucially, because the openness of code repositories is always connected to the closed or private repositories that actually yield revenue for Github as a San Francisco-based business, it is inherently difficult to count all the repositories.
-'All' here inevitably means 'some,' by maybe that is all-ways a problem for big data.
+On the other hand, what happens on Github -- coding, software development, configuration, modification and transformation of information infrastructures -- shapes big data practices.
+Crucially, open or publicly visible code repositories are shadowed by largely invisible private repositories that yield revenue for Github as a San Francisco-based business, it is inherently difficult to count all the repositories.
+'All' here inevitably means 'some,' but maybe that is always a problem for big data.

-Focusing on just one biggish number -- 29 million -- that presents itself as the sum of all repositories is inevitably severely myopic.
-The story of an encounter with this single number will, I hope, evoke and exemplify the appeal, frustrations, hopes and some material configurations associated with contemporary data practices that envision working with 'all the data' (Mayer-Schönberger and Cukier 2013).
+A focus limited to one big number (29 million), particularly one that presents itself as the total of all repositories, is inevitably narrow.
+The story of encounters with this single number might, however, evoke and exemplify the appeal, frustrations, hopes and material configurations associated with contemporary data practices that envision working with 'all the data' (Mayer-Schönberger and Cukier 2013).
 This number, one of a series of similar numbers, exists and exerts effects in different ways on counting and accounting.
 I'm interested in its composition, its instability, the 'stories,' imaginings and materialisations it authorises, and its practically problematic relation to big data infrastructures.

 What kinds of engagement can we have with such numbers today amidst perhaps their deep transformation and re-materialisation in technologies?
 Given so much computational counting, so many efforts to count all manner of things (species, clicks, stars, likes, cells and bitcoin transactions), and indeed strong injunctions to tell stories about such numbers, what can social researchers do?
-The key difficulty in developing an ethnographic sensibility around such numbers resides in the many detours, variations and differences they embody, not least for the social researcher who finds him or herself trying to re-count them or account for them.
-The chapter documents and practically re-enacts a series of queries -- both in the technical sense of a statement executed by a database and a question posed to a given state of affairs.
+One key difficulty in developing an ethnographic sensibility around such numbers resides in the many detours, variations and differences they embody, not least for the social researcher who finds him or herself trying to re-count them or account for them.
+These variations, shadings and shifting in numbers might be seen as the everyday frictions of ethnographic writing in its reflexive analytic mode, but they also spawn from the configured, infrastructural and operational complexity of ethnography as an experimental situated practice.
+As George Marcus suggests, 'experiment today is thus less about writing strategies and more about creating forms that concentrate and make accessible the intermediate, sometimes staged, sometimes serendipitous occasions of distinctively anthropological thinking and concept work' (Marcus 2014, 400).
+The chapter documents and practically re-enacts a series of operational queries -- both in the technical sense of a statement executed by a database and a question posed to a given state of affairs -- concerned with large numbers and technical ensembles.